The height of piecewise-testable languages and the complexity of the logic of subwords: Deciding the two-variable logic of subwords

-It turns out that when regular predicates are not allowed (i.e., when we use the basic logic), the quantifier-elimination procedure will only produce membership constraints $x\in L$ or $y\in L'$ involving PT languages.
+We now turn to the basic logic, $\FO^2(A^*,\subword,w_1,w_2,\ldots)$ where regular predicates are not allowed.
+As stated in \Cref{thm-fo2-rat}, the quantifier-elimination procedure will only produce subword-piecewise-testable relations and languages.
 Furthermore, it is possible to bound the PT height of the defined languages and deduce an elementary complexity upper bound.

-\begin{theorem}[$\FO^2(A^*,\subword)$ has elementary complexity] If $\phi(x)$ is an $\FO^2$ formula without regular predicates, then $L_\phi$ is a piecewise-testable language with $\ptl(L_\phi)$ in $2^{2^{O(|\phi|)}}$. \\ Furthermore, computing a canonical DFA for $L_\phi$ (hence deciding the truth of $\phi$) can be done in $\EXPTIMEiii$. \end{theorem} \begin{proof} We mimic the proof of Lemma~\ref{lem-fo2-reg}.
-In this process we can allow atomic formulae ``$x \in L$'' when $L$ is PT, since this can be expressed as a boolean combination of atomic formulae of the form $w \subword x$.
-The key extra ingredient is that the pre-images $R^{-1}(L)$ preserve piecewise-testability and that $\ptl(R^{-1}(L))$ is in $O(\ptl(L)^{|A|})$: we invoke \Cref{thm-ptl-for-upL} for $R=\:\ssupword$, \Cref{thm-ptl-for-downL} for $R=\:\ssubword$, and \Cref{thm-I-of-PT-is-PT} for $R=\:\perp$.
+\begin{theorem}[$\FO^2(A^*,\subword,w_1,w_2,\ldots)$ has elementary complexity] Assume that $\phi$ is a $\FO^2(A^*,\subword,w_1,w_2,\ldots)$ formula.
+Then $h(R_\phi)$ is in $2^{2^{O(|\phi|)}}$. \\ Furthermore, computing DFAs for the normal form of $R_\phi$ (hence deciding the satisfiability or the validity of $\phi$) can be done in $\EXPTIMEiii$. \end{theorem} \begin{proof} The quantifier-elimination procedure that proves \Cref{thm-fo2-rat}~\textit{(ii)} builds, for any subformula $\psi$ of $\phi$, a relation of the form $\bigcup_{i=1}^4 \xi_i\cap R_i$ represented by a quadruplet $R_1,R_2,R_3,R_4$ of PT relations.
+The PT height of these relations can be bounded.
+For example, the PT height is given by $|u|$ for $\psi$ an atomic formula of the form $u\subword x$.
+Boolean combinations do not increase PT height even in the case of subword-piecewise-testable relations, see Eqs.\ \eqref{eq-union-subnpt} and \eqref{eq-complement-subnpt}.
+Quantifier-elimination can increase PT height when we compute $\up_< L$, $\down_< L$ and $I(L)$ as prescribed by Eqs.\ \eqref{eq-elim-=-<} and \eqref{eq-elim-perp->}.
+But Theorems~\ref{thm-ptl-for-upL}, \ref{thm-ptl-for-downL} and \ref{thm-I-of-PT-is-PT} apply and show that the increase is polynomially bounded.
+Such increases combined at most $|\phi|$ times give a PT height bounded in $2^{2^{O(|\phi|)}}$.

-Finally, when the PT height of $L_\phi$ (and of all intermediary $L_\psi$) have been bounded in $2^{2^{O(|\phi|)}}$, we obtain a bound on the size of the DFAs and the time and space needed to compute them using \Cref{thm-size-DFA-for-nPT}. \end{proof}
+Finally, when the PT height of $R_\phi$ (and of all intermediary $R_\psi$) have been bounded in $2^{2^{O(|\phi|)}}$, we obtain a bound on the size of the minimal DFAs and the time and space needed to compute them using \Cref{thm-size-DFA-for-nPT}. \end{proof}